 Excellence in Experimental Practice

-Luminary Award
+Luminary Awards

-The Luminary Awards seek to honour individuals and organisations who through sustained contribution (demonstrated over a period 3-5 years prior), have impacted our community through visionary leadership, fearless trailblazing, high-level artistic practice, and championing of Australian repertoire.
-Awarded in the following categories:
+The Luminary Awards seek to honour individuals and organisations who through sustained contribution (demonstrated over a period 3-5 years prior).
+These nominees will have impacted the national or local community (as appropriate) through visionary leadership, fearless trailblazing, high-level artistic practice, and championing of Australian repertoire.

 National (Individual)